 Spring to Life

-Individuals are referred onto the programmes for one day per week, with programmes lasing up to 12 weeks.
-The project progresses you at your own pace through a programme of activities on the Sharpham Estate that hopes to improve your physical and mental health while supporting environmental conservation activities.
-Programmes are designed in consultation with a mental health specialist and other young people, and delivered in part by volunteer mentors with experience of mental health distress themselves.
+Individuals are referred on to the programme for one day per week for 12 weeks.
+The project progresses you at your own pace through a programme of activities on the Sharpham Estate with the aim of helping improve your physical and mental health while supporting environmental conservation and opportunities for land based learning.
+Programmes are designed and led by an outdoor learning instructor, supported by a mental health professional alongside volunteer mentors with experience of mental health distress themselves and who have attended a previous programme

-Outcomes of the project are profound, making life enhancing change to young people’s lives.
+Outcomes of the project are profound, making life enhancing change to people’s lives.